 The Day Everything Changed at Miller’s Pond

-I was seven years old, standing on a rickety wooden dock at Miller’s Pond in central Ohio, armed with a Zebco 202 combo my grandfather had bought at Kmart for twelve dollars.
-The rod was too long for my small frame, and I could barely work the push-button reel.
-None of that mattered.
-What mattered was the red-and-white bobber dancing three feet off the dock, and the certainty that something was about to happen.
+I was seven years old.
+Rickety wooden dock at Miller’s Pond in central Ohio.
+Armed with a Zebco 202 combo my grandfather bought at Kmart for twelve dollars.
+Rod was too long for my small frame.
+Could barely work the push-button reel.
+Didn’t matter one bit.
+What mattered was that red-and-white bobber dancing three feet off the dock, and the certainty that something was about to happen.

-My grandfather had threaded a piece of nightcrawler onto a gold Aberdeen hook, size 8, and showed me how to flip it past the lily pads.
+Grandpa threaded a piece of nightcrawler onto a gold Aberdeen hook, size 8, and showed me how to flip it past the lily pads.
 “Watch the bobber,” he said.
 “When it goes under, count to two, then pull.”
-Simple instructions that I’ve never forgotten.
+Simple instructions I’ve never forgotten.
+Thirty years later they’re still tattooed on my brain.

 Six Inches of Pure Magic

-The bobber went under.
-I counted way too fast—probably half a second—and yanked with everything my skinny arms could muster.
-The bluegill came flying out of the water, spinning through the air, and landed on the dock boards with a wet slap.
-It was maybe six inches long, bright orange on the belly with bars of iridescent blue on its gill plates.
-I remember thinking it was the most beautiful thing I had ever seen.
+Bobber went under.
+I counted way too fast — probably half a second — and yanked with everything my skinny arms could produce.
+Bluegill came flying out of the water, spinning through the air, and landed on the dock boards with a wet slap.
+Maybe six inches long.
+Bright orange belly.
+Bars of iridescent blue on its gill plates.
+I remember thinking it was the most beautiful thing I’d ever seen.

-My grandfather laughed and showed me how to hold it, thumb on the lower jaw, careful of the spiny dorsal fin.
-“That’s a nice bull gill,” he said, and those words made me feel like I’d conquered the world.
-We released it back into the murky water, and I immediately wanted to catch another one.
+Grandpa laughed and showed me how to hold it.
+Thumb on the lower jaw.
+Careful of the spiny dorsal.
+“That’s a nice bull gill,” he said, and those words made me feel like I’d conquered the entire world.
+We released it back into the murky water and I immediately demanded to catch another one.

 What a Bluegill Teaches You

-Looking back now, after thirty years of chasing everything from smallmouth in the Ozarks to permit on the flats of Belize, I realize that little bluegill taught me everything fundamental about fishing.
-It taught me patience—waiting for that bobber to move.
-It taught me timing—that count-to-two rule my grandfather mentioned.
-And it taught me the addictive rush of connection, that electric moment when a fish takes your offering and the line comes alive.
+Probably should have led with this section, honestly.
+Looking back now, after thirty years of chasing everything from Ozark smallmouth to Belizean permit, that little bluegill taught me everything fundamental about fishing.
+Patience — waiting for that bobber to move.
+Timing — that count-to-two rule.
+And the addictive rush of connection, that electric moment when a fish takes your offering and the line comes alive between your hands.

 Bluegills don’t jump like bass or run like redfish.
-They don’t require expensive tackle or exotic locations.
-But they fight with an honesty that bigger, flashier fish sometimes lack.
-A bluegill on light tackle—say, a 4-weight fly rod or an ultralight spinning setup—will turn sideways and pump against the rod with surprising strength.
-They’re the perfect training ground for young anglers because they bite readily and fight hard enough to be exciting.
+They don’t need expensive tackle or exotic destinations.
+But they fight with an honesty that bigger flashier fish sometimes lack.
+A bluegill on light tackle — say a 4-weight fly rod or an ultralight spinning setup — turns sideways and pumps against the rod with surprising strength.
+Perfect training ground for young anglers because they bite readily and fight hard enough to be exciting.

 The Gear That Started It All

-That Zebco 202 eventually broke—probably from being dropped on the garage floor too many times—but I’ve kept the rod.
-It hangs in my office now, above a shelf of fly-tying materials and old fishing magazines.
-The cork grip is cracked and the guides are rusty, but it still works.
-Sometimes I’ll take it out for bluegill season, just to remember where this all started.
+That Zebco 202 eventually broke, probably from being dropped on the garage floor too many times.
+But I kept the rod.
+Hangs in my office now, above a shelf of fly-tying materials and old fishing magazines.
+Cork grip is cracked.
+Guides are rusty.
+Still works.
+Sometimes I take it out for bluegill season just to remember where this whole obsession began.

 These days I own rods that cost more than my first car.
-I’ve got a tackle room organized by species and technique, a bass boat with more electronics than a small airplane, and a fly collection that borders on compulsive.
+Got a tackle room organized by species and technique.
+Bass boat with more electronics than a small airplane.
+Fly collection that borders on a problem.
 But none of it would exist without that six-inch bluegill at Miller’s Pond.
+Not one bit of it.

 Why First Fish Matter

-Every angler has a first fish story.
-It might be a sunfish, a stocked trout, or a saltwater pinfish caught from a pier.
-The species doesn’t matter.
-What matters is the moment—that instant when a child realizes that there’s a whole world beneath the surface, and that with patience and a little skill, they can reach into that world and make a connection.
+That’s what makes first fish stories endearing to us lifelong anglers — every one of us started somewhere.
+Might be a sunfish, a stocked trout, a saltwater pinfish from a pier.
+Species doesn’t matter.
+What matters is the moment — that instant when a kid realizes there’s a whole world beneath the surface, and with patience and a little skill, they can reach into it and make a connection.

-If you have kids in your life, I encourage you to find them that moment.
-It doesn’t require a charter boat or an expensive trip.
-A local pond, a simple rod, and a piece of nightcrawler will do just fine.
+If you have kids in your life, find them that moment.
+Doesn’t require a charter boat or an expensive destination.
+Local pond, simple rod, piece of nightcrawler.
+That’s all it takes.
 You might be starting a lifetime obsession.
-I know my grandfather did.
+My grandfather did, thirty years ago on a twelve-dollar Zebco at Miller’s Pond.